Kashishsingla111/ThaparSummerSchool_2k23/Directory_Structure/README.md

 Admin.py file is used for registering the Django models into the Django administration.

+### 3.3. urls.py
+In simpler words, this file tells Django that if a user comes with this URL, direct them to the respective view.

-### 3.3. views.py<br>
+### 3.4. views.py<br>
-Views provide an interface through which a user interacts with a Django web application.
+Views provide an interface through which a user interacts with a Django web application with the help of classes or functions.

 Resources:- https://techvidvan.com/tutorials/django-project-structure-layout/